trust-ethos/ethos-whitepaper/ethos-mechanisms/credibility-score.md

 ### Range

-The range of the credibility score is currently 0 to 2800, with 5 different levels
+The range of the credibility score is currently 0 to 2800, with several different levels (subject to change)

 0-799 - untrusted

 800 -1199 - questionable

-1200 - 1599 - neutral
+1200 - 1399 neutral

+1400 - 1599 known

+1600 - 1799 established

-1600-1999 - reputable
+1700 - 1999 - reputable

+2000 - 2199 - exemplary

+2200 - 2399 - distinguished

+2400 - 2599 - revered

-2000- 2800 - exemplary
+2600 - 2800 - renowned

 All wallets and attestations start at the default 1200 score, "neutral."

 ### Usage

 Credibility scores are intended as an "at a glance" quick estimate of credibility across many domains.
 No single number can represent the complexities of one's reputation among that many groups and interactions.
+The score is simply a summary of sentiment as measured by social proof.

 Different communities' needs may warrant additional weights and calculations.
-Ethos open protocol allows other dApps to define alternate scores using the same on chain records.
+Ethos open protocol allows other dApps to define alternate scores using the same onchain records.

 ### Under the hood

-The credibility score will be calculated using on chain Ethos protocol data only.
-The algorithm will be committed to the Ethos Smart Contract, with all details publicly verifiable.&#x20;
+The credibility score will be calculated using a combination of onchain Ethos data and offchain observations like existing social graphs.
+Eventually, the algorithm will be committed to the Ethos Smart Contract, with all details publicly verifiable.&#x20;

-Other dApps may surface alternative credit scores.